shecodez/niicoe.co/content/posts/carry-on-packing-list-g-o-a-t-get-out-and-travel-series-part-1.md

 * **Local Currency / Credit Cards** (I get mine exchanged at my local bank so I don't have to suffer airport exchange rate rip-offs)
 * **Itinerary** Make sure you have the addresses you need to get to in the language of the country you're visiting (or you will be pushed aside by a drunk Korean guy because you're taking too long to explain where you need to go to the taxi driver...)
 * **Travel Insurance**: I don't have one to recommend at the moment but please do you research on this and make sure you have it!
 It is always better to be safe than sorry.
 * **spare clothes**: I wouldn't pack more than a small packing cube full.
-Mine contains a swimsuit that looks like a body suit, khaki shorts, a LBD (Little Black Dress), some nicee looking foldable flats, and undies.
+Mine contains a light weight multipurpose [swim shirt that is UPF 50+](https://amzn.to/3PzDkEA), shorts, a LBD (Little Black Dress), foldable flats, and undies.
 * **Valuables**: Don't pack your valuables in your check-in bag...
 Please.🙏

 #### Comfort Items